Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/Agent-security-api-manager.md

 * Golint - scans the code for possible coding errors or inconsistencies

-* Sonar cube - looks for code reliability issues, security vulnerabilities, and unit test coverage
+* SonarQube - looks for code reliability issues, security vulnerabilities, and unit test coverage

-* Gosec - specific to Golang, and checks the code for security vulnerabilities

-* DependencyCheck - scans all library dependencies for security vulnerabilities
+* Whitesource - scans all library dependencies for security vulnerabilities and compliance issues

 * Twistlock - for the agents that run in docker containers, scans the container for security protection within the infrastructure